Seoul National University School of Law, Seoul

 Course Offerings and Credit

-Professors use a variety of teaching styles to conduct courses, including lecture, Socratic, and seminar.
+Professors use a variety of teaching styles to conduct courses, including lectures, seminar and the Socratic method.